-Hiring a professional registered agent service offers a number of benefits like peace of mind, privacy, and the ability to focus more energy on growing your business.
+Hiring a professional service offers a number of benefits, like peace of mind, privacy, and the ability to focus more energy on growing your business.

 Compliance with the Law

 Registered agent services help businesses stay up-to-date on state requirements by sending regular reminders for filings.
-As a result, you won’t have to deal with legal fees and penalties— or worse, lose your business altogether.
+As a result, you are far less likely to face legal and financial consequences — or worse, lose your business altogether.
 If you use a professional service, they can: